Limit pretrees for free group automorphisms: existence: Preliminaries

 Starting with an initial input of a topological representative on a nondegenerate free splitting with vertex stabilizers~$\mathcal G$, the modified algorithm can then be repeatedly applied to its own outputs until it finds an irreducible train track on some nondegenerate free splitting whose vertex stabilizers carry~$\mathcal G$.
 This process will stop after at most $(c(F)-c(\mathcal G))$ repetitions.
 Finally, we note that $F$ being ``connected'' was not crucial to the algorithm and~$F$ can be safely replaced with a system $\mathcal F$. \end{proof}

 Let $f\colon \mathcal T \to \mathcal T$ be a topological representative.
-We say a reduced edge-path $\sigma$ in $\mathcal T$ is \underline{$f$-legal} if restrictions of $f$-iterates to $\sigma$ are all injective.
+We say an immersed path $\sigma$ in $\mathcal T$ is \underline{$f$-legal} if restrictions of $f$-iterates to $\sigma$ are all injective.
 Thus, a train track is a topological representative~$\tau$ whose edges are $\tau$-legal.
 Besides knowing edges (and their forward iterates) are legal, it is useful to have \underline{legal elements}, i.e.~{\it loxodromic elements} with legal {\it axes}.

 \begin{prop} If $\psi\colon \mathcal F \to \mathcal F$ is an automorphism and $\tau\colon \mathcal T \to \mathcal T$ an irreducible train track for $\psi$, then each nondegenerate component of~$\mathcal T$ contains a $\tau$-legal axis of some loxodromic element of~$\mathcal F$. \end{prop}